Rob Ninkovich

-Robert Michael Ninkovich (born February 1, 1984) is a former American football outside linebacker who played eleven seasons in National Football League (NFL).
-He played college football at Purdue as a defensive end and was drafted by the New Orleans Saints in the fifth round of the 2006 NFL Draft.
-He also played for the Miami Dolphins and New England Patriots, winning two Super Bowls with the latter.
+Robert Michael Ninkovich (born February 1, 1984) is an American former professional football player who was a linebacker and defensive end for eleven seasons in the National Football League (NFL).
+He played college football for the Purdue Boilermakers as a defensive end and was selected by the New Orleans Saints in the fifth round of the 2006 NFL draft.
+He also played in the NFL for the Miami Dolphins and New England Patriots, winning two Super Bowls with the latter.
 After eight seasons with the Patriots, Ninkovich announced his retirement from the NFL following the 2016 season.

-Early years
+Early life

 Rob Ninkovich was born in Blue Island, Illinois, to a family of Croatian origin.
 Following seventh grade, Rob's family relocated to New Lenox, Illinois.
 He attended Lincoln-Way East High School in Frankfort his freshman and sophomore year then attended Lincoln-Way Central High School in New Lenox his junior and senior years.
 There, he played defensive end, tight end, and fullback.
 Ninkovich earned All-State honors for defensive end during his senior year.
 He also lettered in baseball.

 College career

 Joliet Junior College

 Following high school, Ninkovich spent two years at Joliet Junior College in Joliet, Illinois.
-As a freshman, he recorded 36 tackles and seven sacks as his team won the NJCAA national championship.
+As a freshman, he recorded 36 tackles and seven sacks as the 2002 Joliet Wolves football team won the NJCAA national championship.

 During the summer prior to his sophomore year, Ninkovich worked with his father, an ironworker, hanging beams on a Chicago construction site 19 stories high.
 According to his father, the purpose was to give Rob extra incentive to complete his college education.

 As a sophomore at Joliet in 2003, Ninkovich earned third-team NJCAA All-America honors after recording 95 tackles (68 solo), five forced fumbles, four fumbles recovered, and a school-record 16 sacks.